What is Endometriosis?

 Anatomical abnormalities in peritoneal, tubal, uterine, and ovarian position are a potential mechanism linking infertility and endometriosis.
 Adhesions can develop in tissues that can essentially put them out of position to be conducive to conception and implantation.

-Studies have shown that women with endometriosis have an increased volume of peritoneal fluid, increased peritoneal fluid concentration of activated macrophages (white blood cells), and increased peritoneal fluid concentration of prostaglandin, interleukin-1, tumor necrosis factor, and proteases.
+Studies have shown that women with endometriosis have an increased volume of peritoneal fluid, increased the peritoneal fluid concentration of white blood cells, and increased the peritoneal fluid concentration of prostaglandin, interleukin-1, tumor necrosis factor, and proteases.
 These abnormalities in the peritoneal environment may impair gamete, embryo, and fallopian tube function.
 For example, peritoneal fluid from women with endometriosis has been reported to inhibit sperm function and ciliary function, thereby possibly reducing fertility.4

 There are only two generally accepted choices for the treatment of endometriosis: surgical or medical therapy.